squell/fastavr/README.md

 Configuration options are found in `avr_core_x86.s`.

+A quick test can be performed by running `make selftest`.

 Todo/Limitations
 ====
 * The S flag is always stuck at V⊕O due to the way fastavr handles